KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 raises `StopIteration` when it runs out of items.
 It also provides a few [methods](https://docs.python.org/3/reference/expressions.html#generator-iterator-methods) that we won't need to discuss here.

-A summary is as follows:
+In summary:

   * Python creates a generator function when it encounters the `yield` keyword
-  * When a generator function is called, Python instead creates and returns a generator iterator
+  * When a generator function is called, Python creates and returns a generator iterator
   * The generator iterator controls the execution of the generator function's code

 In practice, creating a generator is surprisingly easy: